 How do I get started?

-A good way is to buy trees in 3, 7 or 15 gal sized containers.
-Begin pruning as soon as you plant your tree.
+With fruit trees it is wise to begin pruning for shape and height as soon as you plant your tree.
 The idea is to begin cutting the top of the tree and all the new side shoots on a regular basis.
 Your goal is to create a bush not a tree!
 A small tree/bush that is pruned regularly will be a healthier and more productive tree.
 You will enjoy more fruit and less work.
 The trick is to be consistent and keep maintaining your tree small.

-How about this four Avocado tree combination: Oro Negro and Monroe trees have type B flowers and Catalina and Simmonds trees are Type A. This combination offers excellent cross pollination for maximum fruit production and the trees growing together will stay smaller.
+How about this Avocado tree combination: Oro Negro and Monroe trees have type B flowers and Catalina and Simmonds trees are Type A. You can create combinations that offer excellent cross pollination for maximum fruit production and the trees growing together will stay smaller.
 You can enjoy Avocados in winter and summer.
 Now that's a lot of guacamole!

 Be sure to always prune your trees right after your harvest is over.
 Manage your Mini Grove this way and you will maximize production, enjoy a wide variety of fruits and provide your family with healthy nutritious food from you backyard.